Meet our Team

 Amina Lahrichi

 • Amina is an ambitious Ph.D. student in the Energy and Materials Sciences program at the University of Québec à Trois-Rivières, working under the expert supervision of Professor Bruno G. Pollet.
-As a beginner in green hydrogen production, Amina is dedicated to utilizing her knowledge and skills to support the Green Hydrogen Division’s mission of developing environmentally sustainable energy solutions.
+As a beginner in clean hydrogen production, Amina is dedicated to utilizing her knowledge and skills to support the Clean Hydrogen Division’s mission of developing environmentally sustainable energy solutions.

 • Amina embarked on her academic journey in Morocco, where she earned her University Diploma of Technology (DUT) in Chemical Engineering at the École Supérieure de Technologie of Fez in 2016.
 She pursued further education at the Faculté des Sciences Dhar El Mahraz of Fez, obtaining her professional bachelor’s degree in Chemical Engineering in 2017, and completed her master’s degree in Materials and Chemical Engineering at the Faculté des Sciences et Techniques of Fez in 2019.